vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

          You put something into the box using the special _assignment operator_ that Python has kindly provided for us.
 You can get that value back out simply by evaluating the box.

-**SAY**: Let's examine an example in detail: We create a box called "myVar" and put the value `5` in it
+**SAY**: Let's examine an example in detail: We create a box called "my_var" and put the value `5` in it
          using the assignment operator.
-Then we want to evaluate the expression `myVar + myVar`.
+Then we want to evaluate the expression `my_var + my_var`.
 To do so Python first evaluates the left-hand operand, it opens the box and looks at the value inside, it's `5`.
 So the left-hand operand evaluates to `5`.
 The same happens for the right-hand operand.
          Python opens the box and finds `5` inside.
 Then Python can reduce the expression to `5 + 5`.